 9. Blue Whales.

 Blue whales love the rich waters around Iceland, they need to eat an extraordinary amount every day to build up the fat levels to get them through the winter.
-Not just blue whales we many of the giant whale species in the waters off Reykjavik.
+Not just blue whales; we get many of the giant whale species in the waters off Reykjavik.

 10. Harbour seals.